 The following OII faculty members can supervise MSc students.
 The supervision areas are intended as a guide only: please contact us if you would like to discuss a suitable supervisor.

-The allocation of graduate supervision is the responsibility of the Oxford Internet Institute and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Supervisors will be assigned to individual students at the start of the first term.
+The allocation of graduate supervision is the responsibility of the Oxford Internet Institute and it is not always possible to accommodate the preferences of incoming graduate.
+Supervisors will be assigned to individual students at the start of Michaelmas term.

 Selecting a College

-Details of fees, living expenses, definitions of home and overseas students, together with information about potential sources of funding are available from the Graduate Studies Office Financial Information pages.
+Details of fees, living expenses, and definitions of home and overseas students, together with information about potential sources of funding are available from the University’s Fees and Funding webpages.

-Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer a place, but please note that the initial offer of a place will not be confirmed until the college which gives you an initial offer of a place is satisfied that you have sufficient funding to cover your fees and living costs for the standard period of fee liability for your course.
+Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer, but please note that the initial offer of a place will not be confirmed until the college which gives you an initial offer of a college place is satisfied that you have sufficient funding to cover your fees and living costs for the standard period of fee liability for your course.